OutCraft-Mods/BlockixelConcepts/.github/ISSUE_TEMPLATE/bug_report.md

 Steps to reproduce the behavior:
 1. Start Minecraft
 2. Generate a new world
+3. Summon Killerzombie
-3. Place block '....'
+4. '....'
-4. Minecraft and all other opened programs crash and my pc gets hacked
+5. Minecraft and all other opened programs crash and my pc gets hacked

 **Expected behavior**
 A clear and concise description of what you expected to happen.